 Experiences and emotions are in focus when a new hire arrives on the first day.
 Expectations and dreams have to be fulfilled both for the new hire and the company.
-We have collected a few good onboarding resources to help you create a better onboarding experience for your new hires.
+We have collected a few good onboarding tips to help you create a better onboarding experience for your new hires.

-The same study also showed that if the new hire did not get answers to his/her questions or did not get referred to someone he/she could ask, the level of dissatisfaction would increase and the new hire would become unproductive - and worst case: be out the door after 3-4 months.
+The same study also showed that if the new hire did not get answers to his/her questions or did not get referred to someone he/she could ask, the level of dissatisfaction would increase, and the new hire would become unproductive - and worst case: be out the door after 3-4 months.

 Some companies have an onboarding program for new employees and therefore believe that everything is fine.
 But we need to remember that onboarding is more than just formal training.
 Michael Falcon from the Experience Academy says that onboarding is:

 “The design of what your new employees feel, see and hear after they have been hired.”

 In other words, we need to ensure that the onboarding program includes colleagues, business partners, and the leadership to make sure that everyone is aiding the process of creating a good onboarding experience for the new hire.